fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/rooms/supported-ca-and-compliance-policies.md

 [!INCLUDE [teams-pro-license-requirement](../includes/teams-pro-license-requirement.md)]

-> [!NOTE]
-> Teams Rooms must be already deployed on the devices if you want to assign Conditional Access policies.
-If you haven't deployed Teams Rooms yet, see [Create resource accounts for rooms and shared Teams devices](create-resource-account.md) and [Deploy Microsoft Teams Rooms on Android](../devices/collab-bar-deploy.md) for more information.

 ## Supported Conditional Access policies

 The following list includes the supported Conditional Access policies for Teams Rooms on Windows and Android, and for policies on Teams panels, phones, and displays.